andehury/YOYO-Scale/README.md

-# YOYO Scale: Generalized Task Vector Scaling for Model Merging
+# YOYO-Scale: Generalized Task Vector Scaling for Model Merging

 [![License](https://img.shields.io/badge/License-Apache%202.0-orange.svg)](LICENSE)

-**YOYO Scale** is a robust, geometry-aware model merging method that **generalizes Model Stock** by adaptively computing per-tensor fusion coefficients through consensus-based orthogonal projection.
+**YOYO-Scale** is a robust, geometry-aware model merging method that **generalizes Model Stock** by adaptively computing per-tensor fusion coefficients through consensus-based orthogonal projection.
 It requires no strong symmetry assumptions and works reliably across diverse architectures and tasks.

 > **Key Insight**: Instead of assuming all fine-tuned models are symmetrically distributed around an ideal center (as in Model Stock), YOYO Scale *estimates* the optimal direction within the span of task vectors by maximizing agreement among cross-model weight updates.